jazzband/django-two-factor-auth/docs/configuration.rst

 The option to remember a browser is deactived by default.
 Set `TWO_FACTOR_REMEMBER_COOKIE_AGE` to activate.

 The browser will be remembered as long as
-- the login that authorized the browser did not expire,
+- the cookie that authorizes the browser did not expire,
 - the user did not reset his password, and
 - the device initially used to authorize the browser is still valid.